-Have a cellphone?
-Expect a message from the feds this afternoon
+Feds send first emergency message test to cell phones

 What about the other screens in my life?

-If you're looking at another piece of glowing glass -- like your television -- during the test, you may just see the alert there, too.
+If you were looking at another piece of glowing glass -- like your television -- during the test, you may have seen the alert there, too.

-Here's what you'll see on TV or hear on the radio: "THIS IS A TEST of the National Emergency Alert System.
+Here's what you may have seen on TV or heard on the radio: "THIS IS A TEST of the National Emergency Alert System.
 This system was developed by broadcast and cable operators in voluntary cooperation with the Federal Emergency Management Agency, the Federal Communications Commission, and local authorities to keep you informed in the event of an emergency.
 If this had been an actual emergency an official message would have followed the tone alert you heard at the start of this message.
 A similar wireless emergency alert test message has been sent to all cell phones nationwide.
 Some cell phones will receive the message; others will not.
 No action is required."

-The message may also appear on smartwatches connected to cellphones, FEMA said.
+The message was also scheduled to appear on some smartwatches connected to cell phones, FEMA said.

 What about my privacy?